 What is Kuflink?

 Kuflink are a P2P lender focused on property as the asset security of choice.
-Established slightly later than many of the other platforms (in 2016), the late entry to the market allowed it to see where things were going wrong for others and to correct that in their own offering.
-One of the ways this was evident was in the choice of loans – which were mainly smaller residential loans, but also by taking a 25% ‘first loss’ stake in each loan, giving investors this margin of safety on top of the maximum LTV of 70%.
-However, this was scrapped and replaced by a 5% stake (with Kuflink bizarrely trying to spin this as a benefit to investors), presumably in order to finance more deals.
+It was stablished slightly later than many of the other platforms (in 2016).
+But this late entry to the market allowed it to see where things were going wrong for others and to correct that in their own offering.
+One of the ways this was evident was in the choice of loans – these were mainly smaller residential loans.
+By also taking a 25% ‘first loss’ stake in each loan, this gave investors a margin of safety on top of the maximum LTV of 70%.
+However, this was soon scrapped and replaced by a 5% stake (with Kuflink bizarrely trying to spin this as a benefit to investors).
+I suspect this was presumably in order to finance more deals.

 With rates starting at 6%, Kuflink pay about the lowest rates of return a P2P investor can get from these types of loans.
 In mitigation, these types of loans in theory should be safer.
-The ambitious developments requiring tranches of funding are quite rare here, and the average loan is for a much shorter period.
+The ambitious developments requiring tranches of funding are quite rare here (although do exist), and the average loan is for a much shorter period.

 Here is a table showing Kuflink’s features: